 Your role as an electrical engineer

-What you will learn in the three-year apprenticeship
+What you will learn in the three-and-a-half-year apprenticeship

 As an electrical engineer, you will be trained as a specialist in electrical and electronic systems and devices.
 For instance, you will install and test control and distribution cabinets, program controllers, lay cables, process materials, repair faults in electrical components and systems and install electrical protection measures.
 Starting from your time as an apprentice, you will be able to focus on particular areas, which will prepare you to specialize in specific applications later on.